The cited memory your AI answers from

 Can I export my data?

 Yes, anytime.
-One-click SQL dump or markdown bundle.
+One-click export as a Markdown bundle + JSON.
 Your data is yours.

 Try Pith free for 14 days.